- 1 cup butter, softened

 - Bake at 350° for 6-7 minutes or until bottoms are lightly browned.
 Cool for 2 minutes before removing to wire racks to cool completely.
 Decorate as desired.

-- Or, bake according to individual directions for Drizzled Cherry Cookie Cups, Chocolate Swirled Bars and Wreath Cookies.
+- Or, bake according to individual directions for Drizzled Cherry Cookie Cups, Chocolate Swirled Bars and Wreath Cookies (recipes on this page and next page?).

 - To use frozen cookie dough: Thaw in the refrigerator overnight.
 Bake according to recipe directions.
 Yield: 10 dozen cutout cookies.